Having Pets in Indonesia

 Please note that there can be NO RABIES SHOT GIVEN DURING THE QUARANTINE PERIOD, so please take this into consideration when planning.

-The Indonesian Government has confirmed that the Jakarta area and the entire area of Java Island will be Rabies Free, thus the need for quarantine.
-The recommended quarantine is officially given as 14 days upon clearance at the airport and there is a fee for Quarantine services.
+Indonesian government regulations on the importation of pets have the goal of the Jakarta area and the island of Java to become RABIES FREE, thus the need for quarantine.
+The recommended quarantine is officially given as 14 days upon provision of all needed documents and clearance at the airport.
+There is a fee paid to the Indonesiain government for quarantine services.